Starting a Business Methodology

 Assumptions about the business

 - Is a limited liability company (or its legal equivalent).
-If there is more than one type of limited liability company in the economy, the limited liability form most popular among domestic firms is chosen.
-Information on the most popular form is obtained from incorporation lawyers or the statistical office.
+If there is more than one type of limited liability company in the economy, the limited liability form most common among domestic firms is chosen.
+Information on the most common form is obtained from incorporation lawyers or the statistical office.

-- Operates in the economy’s largest business city. (see cities list)
+- Operates in the economy’s largest business city.
+For 11 economies the data are also collected for the second largest business city (see cities list).

 - Is 100% domestically owned and has 5 owners, none of whom is a legal entity.